 Adjunct Lecturer, Law 207/707 - International Law

 Christopher Waters was born in Hamilton, Ontario.
 In 1973, following an unanticipated early departure from secondary school, he enrolled in the Canadian Armed Forces and spent the next 28 years in a variety of roles and appointments in the Army.
 He participated in exercises and operations in Canada and in Australia, Norway, Germany and Cyprus.
-He was initially trained and employed as a reconnaissance patrolman, an anti-tank guided missile gunner and, after having earned an officer’s commission, was employed as an armoured reconnaissance troop leader, an armoured squadron commander and a
+He was initially trained and employed as a reconnaissance patrolman, an anti-tank guided missile gunner and, after having earned an officer’s commission, was employed as an armoured reconnaissance troop leader, an armoured squadron c

 Julia Webster